KQM-git/TCL/characters/geo/traveler-geo.md

 ### Frenzied Rockslide

 The final hit of a Normal Attack combo triggers a collapse, dealing 60% of ATK as AoE Geo DMG.

+Unlike its counterpart - Anemo Traveler's A1, this bonus damage is not considered Normal Attack Damage.
 {% endtab %}
 {% endtabs %}